ArpitBlagan/url-shortner-backend/README.md

 <h3>Hey there,</h3>
 <p>About the project:</p>

-For postgres you can use neonDB or local using docker
+For postgres DB you can use neonDB

+<h4>or</h4>
+For locally running it use docker
 ex:

 ```bash